DiegoZoracKy/for-each-property/README.md

 forEachProperty(object, callback, options);
 ```
  **object**:
- The object whose properties must be iterated on
+ Literal object, Object Instance, Class Reference...
+Any object whose properties can be iterated on.

  **callback**:
  Function that will receive `(value, key)`